 The best places to see London's New Year's Eve fireworks

-It may only be October but many people are already looking ahead to one of the biggest nights of the year, as they plan their New Year's Eve experience in London.
+People are looking ahead to one of the biggest nights of the year, as they plan their New Year's Eve experience in London.

 The highlight of the much-anticipated evening is of course the midnight firework display, widely regarded as one of the best in the world.

-Hundreds of thousands of people will flock to Central London on the evening to catch a glimpse of the show and we are keen to ensure everyone gets a great view as they welcome in 2018.
+Hundreds of thousands of people will flock to central London on the evening to catch a glimpse of the show and we are keen to ensure everyone gets a great view as they welcome in 2020.

 There are plenty of locations to get a prime, unobstructed view, but contrary to popular belief this does not include Tower Bridge.